Sales Of Chinese-brand Passenger Vehicles Continue Strong Growth In March - UrduPoint

 Sales Of Chinese-brand Passenger Vehicles Continue Strong Growth In March

-BEIJING, (UrduPoint / Pakistan Point News - 21st Apr, 2023 ) :Sales of Chinese-brand passenger vehicles continued to log robust expansion and gain larger market share in March, data from the China Association of automobile Manufacturers shows.
+Beijing, (UrduPoint / Pakistan Point News - 22nd Apr, 2023 ) :Sales of Chinese-brand passenger vehicles continued to log robust expansion and gain larger market share in March, data from the China Association of automobile Manufacturers shows.

 More than 1.05 million such vehicles were sold in China last month, jumping 16.4 percent year on year and soaring 20.